nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 XROAD_SIGNER_CONSOLE_PARAM
 ```

-## 22 Configuring account lockout
+## 22 Additional Security Hardening

-You may want to improve the security of your X-Road instance by configuring an account lockout policy in your Security Server Admin UI authentication.
-When trying to log in to the Security Server Admin UI with a locked account, the login screen will display a generic login error without disclosing the reason or any other login information.
+You may want to harden the security of your X-Road instance by configuring additional security policies in your Security Servers.
+The security measures that are introduced in this guide are common security policies that can be configured on operating system level.

 X-Road uses the Linux Pluggable Authentication Modules (PAM) to authenticate users.
 This makes it easy to configure the account management to your liking.
-The service to configure the account lockout to is `xroad`.
+The example PAM configurations provided in this guide may or may not work on your system depending on your system and existing PAM configurations.
+Note that editing the PAM configurations will take effect immediately without the need to restart anything.

-For configuring the account lockout for the X-Road Security Server Admin UI in production, please refer to [The Linux-PAM System Administrator's Guide](http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_SAG.html) for the full documentation on how to configure PAM.
+For configuring the following security policies for the X-Road Security Server Admin UI in production, please refer to [The Linux-PAM System Administrator's Guide](http://www.linux-pam.org/Linux-PAM-html/Linux-PAM_SAG.html) for the full documentation on how to configure PAM.

+### 22.1 Configuring account lockout

+Configuring an account lockout policy in your Security Server Admin UI authentication will provide an extra layer of defence against password guessing attacks.
+After configuring the account lockout, when trying to log in to the Security Server Admin UI with a locked account, the login screen will display a generic login error without disclosing the reason or any other login information.

+The PAM service to configure the account lockout to is `xroad`.

-### 22.1 Considerations and risks
+#### 22.1.1 Considerations and risks

 After enabling the account lockout for the Security Server, you should be aware that a user can lock out any other user's account if they know the correct username.

-### 22.2 Account lockout examples
+#### 22.1.2 Account lockout examples

-The example configurations, in chapters [22.2.1](#2221-example-on-ubuntu) and [22.2.2](#2222-example-on-rhel), will lock the user's account, preventing login to the Security Server Admin UI for 15 minutes (I.e. 900 seconds) after they provide a wrong password in the Security Server Admin UI login three (3) consecutive times.
+The example configurations will lock the user's account, preventing login to the Security Server Admin UI for 15 minutes (I.e. 900 seconds) after they provide a wrong password in the Security Server Admin UI login three (3) consecutive times.
 This configuration also affects the root account.
-Note that editing the PAM configurations will take effect immediately without the need to restart anything.

-The example PAM configurations provided in this guide may or may not work on your system depending on your system and existing PAM configurations.
-You should always refer to the official PAM documentation before configuring the account lockout in production.

-#### 22.2.1 Example on Ubuntu
+**Example on Ubuntu**

 Create a new configuration `/etc/pam.d/xroad` with the following content:
 ```shell
 auth        required          pam_tally2.so deny=3 even_deny_root unlock_time=900 file=/var/lib/xroad/tallylog